subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 Japan imports all of its oil; approximately 72% of those imports transit the Strait of Hormuz.
 South Korea's dependence is roughly 65%.
 Both nations have advanced economies, strong institutions, and substantial strategic petroleum reserves — but reserves are designed to bridge short disruptions, not sustained blockades.

 South Korea's net oil imports represent 2.7% of GDP.
 Nomura flags it among the most vulnerable economies on a current-account basis.
-Japan's Nikkei stock index fell 1.3% on the first trading day after the strikes.{% sidenote "sn-japan-korea" "CNBC, 'Strait of Hormuz closure: which countries will be hit the most,' 3 March 2026, citing Nomura and UBP analysis." %}
+Japan's Nikkei stock index fell 1.3% on the first trading day after the strikes.[16](#fn:sn-japan-korea)

 ### India: The Dual Shock
 {: .story-step data-step="1"}

 India faces the largest combined exposure in Asia.
 More than 60% of its oil imports originate in the Middle East.
 Crucially, over half of its LNG imports are Gulf-linked, and a significant share is Brent-indexed — meaning a Hormuz-driven crude spike simultaneously increases both oil import costs and LNG contract prices.
-Analysts at Union Bancaire Privée describe this as a "dual physical and financial shock."{% sidenote "sn-india-ubp" "CNBC, citing UBP analysis.
-India's exposure is unique in combining high oil import dependence with substantial Brent-indexed LNG contracts, creating correlated risk across energy categories." %}
+Analysts at Union Bancaire Privée describe this as a "dual physical and financial shock."[17](#fn:sn-india-ubp)

 India also subsidises domestic fuel and fertiliser heavily.
 A sustained price spike compresses fiscal space, forcing trade-offs between subsidy maintenance and other public spending.

 ### China: Exposed but Buffered
 {: .story-step data-step="2"}

 China enters this crisis better positioned than any other major importer, for a reason directly connected to the sanctions architecture analysed in *Contested Ground*.
 Through aggressive purchasing of discounted Russian and Iranian crude throughout 2024 and 2025, China built substantial strategic petroleum reserves.
-Only about 40% of its oil imports transit Hormuz, and it has pipeline-delivered crude from Russia and Central Asia.{% sidenote "sn-china-buffer" "Kpler analysis cited in The National (UAE), 2 March 2026: 'China is relatively well-positioned due to large stockpiles accumulated last year through aggressive buying of discounted Russian and Iranian barrels.'" %}
+Only about 40% of its oil imports transit Hormuz, and it has pipeline-delivered crude from Russia and Central Asia.[18](#fn:sn-china-buffer)

 China purchases more than 80% of Iranian oil exports.
 The loss of Iranian production (~3.3 million b/d crude plus ~1.3 million b/d condensate) to conflict damage therefore affects China's supply chain specifically, even though China may have buffer to absorb short-term disruption.
 Roughly 30% of China's LNG imports come from Qatar and the UAE — a parallel gas supply tightening alongside the crude disruption.

 ### Thailand and Southeast Asia: Cost Amplifiers
 {: .story-step data-step="3"}

 Thailand is a notable outlier.
-With net oil imports at 4.7% of GDP — the highest in Asia — each 10% rise in oil prices worsens its current account by approximately 0.5 percentage points of GDP.{% sidenote "sn-thailand" "CNBC, citing Nomura framework.
-Thailand's external hit is 'large and immediate' — the biggest net oil imports in Asia relative to GDP." %} Across much of Southeast Asia — the Philippines, Indonesia, Thailand — the first-order hit is cost inflation rather than an immediate physical shortage.
+With net oil imports at 4.7% of GDP — the highest in Asia — each 10% rise in oil prices worsens its current account by approximately 0.5 percentage points of GDP.[19](#fn:sn-thailand) Across much of Southeast Asia — the Philippines, Indonesia, Thailand — the first-order hit is cost inflation rather than an immediate physical shortage.
 Spot-reliant LNG buyers face sharply higher replacement costs as Asia competes with Europe for Atlantic cargoes.

 Malaysia, as a net energy exporter, is a relative beneficiary — an asymmetry that underlines the redistributive rather than purely destructive character of a supply disruption.